1Byte-Software/jfw-community/README.md

 ## Community Guidelines

 - Be respectful and inclusive
-- Stay on topic with JFramework-related discussions
+- Stay on topic with Jframework-related discussions
 - Search before posting to avoid duplicates
 - Use clear, descriptive titles for issues
 - Provide as much detail as possible when asking questions